Sign language

 Blind or visually impaired

-The Tropenmuseum offers an interactive programme for people who are blind or visually impaired, as well as their sighted friends, family and carers.
+The Wereldmuseum Amsterdam offers an interactive programme for people who are blind or visually impaired, as well as their sighted friends, family and carers.

-In the programme, you discover the Tropenmuseum by feeling, smelling and listening to special stories.
+In the programme, you discover the Wereldmuseum Amsterdam by feeling, smelling and listening to special stories.
 The programme can also be extended to include a swinging music workshop.

 Discuss the possibilities with the reservations department via reserveren@tropenmuseum.nl or 088-0042840.

 The best way to discover a museum is in your own language.
-That’s why the Tropenmuseum has programmes in International Sign Language.
-Discover the Tropenmuseum with deaf museum teacher Maaike.
+That’s why the Wereldmuseum Amsterdam has programmes in International Sign Language.
+Discover the Wereldmuseum Amsterdam with deaf museum teacher Maaike.
 Read more about the programma here.

 Tailored tours